johnzastrow/mqs/docs/metadata_manager/README.md

    - Look for the Metadata Manager icon in the toolbar
    - Or go to Plugins menu → Metadata Manager

+6. **First run setup:**
+   - **IMPORTANT**: Run Inventory Miner first to create your inventory database
+   - Plugin will prompt you to select your existing inventory database (e.g., `geospatial_catalog.gpkg`)
+   - Plugin adds its own tables to the existing database (organizations, keywords, templates, metadata_cache)
+   - Both tools share the same database for seamless integration

 ## Development Setup

 ### Prerequisites